Aishu-ai/Java-Algorithms/wordnet/README.md

 <h1>WORDNET</h1>
-<p>WordNet is a semantic lexicon for the English language that computational linguists and cognitive scientists use extensively.
+<p><b><i>WordNet</i></b> is a semantic lexicon for the English language that computational linguists and cognitive scientists use extensively.
 For example, WordNet was a key
 component in IBM’s Jeopardy-playing Watson computer system.
 WordNet groups words into sets of synonyms called synsets.
 For example, { AND circuit, AND gate } is a synset that represent a logical gate that fires only when all of its inputs fire.
 WordNet also describes semantic relationships between synsets.
 One such relationship is the is-a relationship, which connects a hyponym (more specific synset) to a hypernym (more general synset).
 For example, the synset